+If you’ve been in a car accident, you could be suffering from facet syndrome.
 Facet syndrome is not easy to diagnose and must be diagnosed by a professional medical doctor.
 Facet joints, which are about the size of your knuckles, exist at the back of each vertebra along the spine, enabling and controlling many of the forward, backward, and twisting movements of the body.
 These joints are usually protected by cartilage and connective tissues.

 Is Facet Syndrome the Same as a Herniated Disc?

 No, symptoms of facet syndrome differ at least slightly from herniated disc symptoms.
 Pain from facet syndrome is often felt in the shoulders and does not typically move into the arm or hand.